zarf-dev/proposals/0019-refactor-image-operations/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

 Zarf uses crane to pull and push container images.
-Crane has been the cause of several bugs and issues within Zarf.
-By switching to oras-go Zarf can solve Crane issues while reaping benefits from using the same library for container image operations and Zarf OCI package operations.
+Crane has several bugs or behaviors which cause issues within Zarf.
+Switching to oras-go Zarf will resolve many of the issues Zarf faces with Crane.
+Additionally, Zarf will reap benefits from using the same library for container image operations and Zarf OCI package operations.

 ## Motivation